ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

 In eCloud VPC you have the ability to set up Site-to-site IPSec VPN's.
 These can be used to enable connectivity from external devices or between different eCloud VPC Routers.

-### How to setup a VPN
+## How to setup a VPN

 Select the region you want to create the VPN in using the dropdown on the left hand menu and navigate to the VPNs section.

 ![VPN View](files/vpn-vpnview.png)

-#### Services
+### Services

-A VPN Service has a one-to-one mapping with a Routers in eCloud VPC.
+A VPN Service has a one-to-one mapping with a Router in eCloud VPC.
 This means if you want to have a VPN to two different Routers, you will need to create a separate VPN Service for each of them.

 Select "Create Service", choose a name, select the relevant VPN and Router, then select "Create Service".

 ![VPN Service](files/vpn-vpnservice.png)

-#### Endpoints
+### Endpoints

 A VPN Endpoint is where the IPSec VPN will terminate at the eCloud VPC side.
 A VPN Endpoint has a One-to-One mapping with a VPN Service, but you can have multiple Endpoints mapped to the same Service.